sshniro/zap-docs/source/includes/welcome.md

 </aside>

 <aside class="warning">
 Do not use on unauthorized pages.
+Use ZAP on a website only if you have permissions to perform testing on it!
 </aside>

 First step